 - Low withdrawal limits

-- Not able to try games without creating account/logging in first There is no easy/clear way of setting deposit limits or other responsible gambling tools.
+- Not able to try games without creating an account/logging in first There is no easy/clear way of setting deposit limits or other responsible gambling tools.

 - Generally little to no tools to assist you with Responsible Gambling